Digital product development guide

 Finding what matters

-Our design process is heavily inspired by both Design Thinking and Lean methodologies.
+Our design process is heavily inspired by Design Thinking and Lean methodologies.

 For us, Design Thinking is all about being solution-oriented – the main role of design should always be mapping real issues and finding ways to solve them.

-From Lean, we’re most influenced by the principle of involving both the clients and the end users in the iteration and testing process.
+From Lean, we’re most influenced by the principle of involving both clients and end users in the iteration and testing process.

 Co-design

 Co-design workshops that involve both us and the customer are a key component of our process.
-This way, we make sure we share the same vision and take advantage of the fact that the customer knows their own business field the best.
+This way, we ensure we share the same vision and take advantage of the fact that the customer knows their own business field the best.

 In the first workshops, we define the target group(s), goals of the product and hypotheses – and go through the potential obstacles known at that point.
-Typically from there, we move on to creating user profiles and user paths.
+Typically, we then move on to creating user profiles and user paths.

 Co-design tools

-Co-design tools are a powerful way of arriving at a shared vision for the product and making informed decisions regarding the design of the product.
+Co-design tools are a powerful way of arriving at a shared vision for the product and making informed decisions regarding its design.

 Lean business model canvas